AKRGames/AlterTrack-archive/archive/tweets/EverySingleAlterTrackTweetEver.md

 -> [link to tweets](https://twitter.com/FNFAlterTrack/status/1473497968900780035) <-
 ___
-*AlterTrack Girlfriend will now be refered to as Gisselle, and AlterTrack Beach Brother will now be refered to as Bryan.*<br>
+*From this tweet onwards, AlterTrack Girlfriend will now be refered to as Gisselle, and AlterTrack Beach Brother will now be refered to as Bryan.*<br>
 Somewhere around 5:47 PM, some lore about **Galey**, Gisselle's older sister, was released.
 > Lore and info of: Galey, the big Sister of Chris, Gisselle, but smaller than Bryan
 >